taoensso/carmine/README.md

 ### Serialization

-The only value type known to Redis internally is the [byte string](http://redis.io/topics/data-types).
-But Carmine uses [Nippy](https://github.com/ptaoussanis/nippy) under the hood and understands all of Clojure's [rich datatypes](http://clojure.org/datatypes), letting you use them with Redis painlessly:
+The only value type known to Redis internally is the [byte string].
+But Carmine uses [Nippy] under the hood and understands all of Clojure's [rich datatypes], letting you use them with Redis painlessly:

 ```clojure
 (wcar* (car/set "clj-key" {:bigint (bigint 31415926535897932384626433832795)